This post may contain affiliate links. Please read our disclosure policy.

 - Cover the pot, reduce heat to medium low and let simmer until the chicken is fork tender and cooked through.
 This will take about 40 minutes.

 - Once the chicken is cooked, add peeled pearl onions and cook for an additional 5 minutes.

 - Remove from heat, keep the pot covered so the onions continue to cook for a little bit.

-- Once chicken is cooled enough to handle, shred into coarse chucks.
+- Once chicken is cooled enough to handle, shred chicken into coarse chucks and discard the bones and skin.
 Set aside.

-- Reserve chicken broth for cooking the mograbieh couscous pearls.
+- Reserve both chicken broth for cooking the moghrabieh pearls and onions for serving.

 - In a large skillet over medium heat, melt butter and add the Lebanese couscous, spices and salt.
-Mix well and cook for 5 minutes.
+Mix well and sear for 5 minutes.

 - Add in cooked chickpeas, mix well with the cooked moghrabieh pearls.